webexpress-framework/WebExpress/doc/development_guide.md

 |Cache         |Bool         |1            |Yes      |Determines whether the fragment is created once and reused each time it is called.
 This attribute is active only if the associated page also has the cache attribute.

 ## Controls
 Controls are units of the web page that are translated into HTML source code by rendering.
 A Web page consists of nested controls.
+This UML diagram provides a representation of the relationships and structure of controls:

 ```
 ╔WebExpress.UI═════════════════════════════════════════════════════════════════════════╗